nickkluft/XSensorPressureMat/README.md

     Center of Pressure Coordniates: Rel to upper-left conrener of sensor

+*Files in repository:

-load_pressuremat.m : Function to load the csv output of the XSENSOR pressure mat plot_pressuremat.m : Function to plot the loaded data from load_pressuremat.m
+    load_pressuremat.m : Function to load the csv output of the XSENSOR pressure mat

+    plot_pressuremat.m : Function to plot the loaded data from load_pressuremat.m

-Nick Kluft, 2020
+Created by Nick Kluft, 2020

 GNU GENERAL PUBLIC LICENSE
 Copyright (C) 1989, 1991 Free Software Foundation, Inc.,